 Both men and women could attend one of the many civilian flying schools competing for business.
 The courses on offer generally lasted two to three weeks and cost £75, which in today's money is £5,700.
 Learning to fly was an expensive hobby.

 As this Grahame-White Aviation Company Limited brochure indicates the lessons were designed to build up a pupil's skill and confidence in handling an aircraft.

 Ground based instruction in the cockpit was given and solo 'rolling' which involved taxiing the aeroplane along the ground was also taught.
 In the air the pupil first flew with an instructor.
-Flying solo was the next step.
-Initially these flights were flown straight before including turns.
-The pupil was taught to turn left and later to turn right to finally fly figures of eight.
-At this stage the pupil could take the test flights which were necessary to obtain a Royal Aero Club Aviator's Certificate.

 For Navy and Army personnel advanced flying courses were held at the Central Flying School (CFS).
 These lasted several months.